- What is the best way to prepare for the Washington Program?

-Achieve a minimum score of 550 on the paper-based TOEFL or 213 on the computer-based TOEFL or iBT 79-80.
+Achieve a minimum score of 550 on the paper-based Test of English as a Foreign Language (TOEFL) or 213 on the computer-based TOEFL or iBT 79-80.
 TOEFL scores must be less than 2 years old.
 For more information visit the TOEFL website.

-Achieve a minimum score of 7 (academic module) on the IELTS.
+Achieve a minimum score of 7 (academic module) on the International English Language Testing System (IELTS).
 For more information see the IELTS website.

 - What does the online application include?

 When you apply using the Washington Program's online application, you will be asked a variety of questions including, but not limited to your name and student ID number, logistical information, cumulative GPA, and major.
 In addition, students are asked to respond to essay questions that speak to their experience, background, and interest in participating in the Washington Program.